On this page

 Why we picked it: Offering 3% cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart® and Target®), this is a great starter card for foodies.

 Pros: You can set up automatic cash back redemptions or redeem manually as a statement credit, check or gift card in any amount, at any time.
-You’ll also get a $200 bonus if you spend just $500 in the first three months.
+For a limited time, you’ll also earn a $250 cash bonus if you spend just $500 in the first three months.

 Who should apply?
 Anyone that frequently dines out and wants to take advantage of the card’s bonus on dining purchases.